BEAVER: An Enterprise Benchmark for Text-to-SQL: Dataset

-\paragraph{SQL statements.} To reflect the true complexity of queries posed on enterprise databases, we first collected real user query logs and reports from source organizations.
-We then extracted SQL statements from these real logs and reports.
+\textbf{Question-SQL pairs.} To reflect the true complexity of queries posed on enterprise databases, we first collected real user query logs and reports from source organizations.
+We then extracted complete, semantically meaningful SQL statements that reflect real analytical use cases commonly found in these logs and reports.
+The annotation of natural language questions for each SQL statement was conducted collaboratively by a team of six graduate students with formal training in database systems and six professional database administrators from the enterprise data warehouse support group.
+The administrators are domain experts who actively develop and use the databases and possess comprehensive knowledge of the underlying schemas, query logs, and business semantics.

-\paragraph{Natural language questions.} Four graduate students and two professional database administrators from the data warehouse support group collectively constructed natural language questions for the collected SQL statements.
-The students first collaboratively generated the natural language question for the corresponding SQL statement.
-Then, they passed these questions to the two database administrators for review.
-If some questions lacked clarity, they were sent back to the students for editing after discussion with the administrators.
-The above process repeated until both database administrators approved all questions.